Tara, Queensland: Amenities

 Tara has a library at 31 Day Street operated by the Western Downs Regional Council.

 Attractions

 Attractions near Tara include Southwood National Park, a remnant area of the southern brigalow belt.

 The Commercial Hotel has two murals painted by artist Hugh Sawrey, from nearby Kogan.
 Painted in 1960, they are You’ll come a waltzing Matilda with me and Clancy’s gone to Queensland droving.

 Coal seam gas controversy

-After the establishment of the Surat Basin Coal Seam Gas (CSG) development in 2011, a number of residents of Tara reported unusual health conditions which they believed to be related to the CSG development.
-While initially Queensland Health reported that living conditions were the likely cause, many of the reported symptoms (particularly in children) corresponded with typical symptoms of hydrocarbon exposure.
-Independent water analysis of private dam water has also shown excessive levels of lead and hydrocarbons, however a causal link between water analysis results and CSG activities appears to be a matter of ongoing debate.